motiwari/BanditPAM/README.md

 ## Credits

-Eric Frankel refined the C++ implementation of BanditPAM, exposed it via Python bindings, registered the package on PyPi, wrote the documentation and test cases, and is now the maintainer of the code.
+Mo Tiwari wrote the original Python implementation of BanditPAM and now maintains the C++ implementation.

 James Mayclin developed the initial C++ implementation of BanditPAM.

-Mo Tiwari wrote the original Python implementation of BanditPAM.